 Missing payments and running up debt on your credit cards can cause your credit score to plummet.
 But used properly, your credit card can also be one of the best ways to build your credit.
 By charging small amounts you can pay off in full each month, keeping old cards open to decrease your utilization ratio and increase your credit history length and following other tactics, you can rebuild credit with your credit card.

 The fundamentals of rebuilding your credit

 Making your credit card payments on time every month is a key factor in boosting your credit score.
-If you’ve run up too much debt or missed several payments, it might be tempting to swear off them all together.
+If you’ve run up too much debt or missed several payments, it might be tempting to swear them off.
 But closing your cards may actually be a mistake that could keep your credit score from recovering.

 If you are late on a credit card payment, a strong credit score can fall by 100 points or more.
-And late payments remain on your three credit reports — one each maintained by national credit bureaus Experian, Equifax and TransUnion — for seven years.
+And late payments remain on your credit report for seven years.
 So, your best bet is always to avoid making late payments in the first place.

 How credit cards can help you rebuild your credit

 But what if you’ve already made late payments?
 What if you’ve run up thousands of dollars of credit card debt?